alikerr/grex-docs/content/english/ood/_index.md

 linkTitle: "OpenOnDemand"
 title: "OpenOnDemand, HPC Portal"
 description: "All you need to know to start using OpenOnDemand Portal on Grex."
-titleIcon: "fa-solid fa-house-chimney"
+titleIcon: "fa-solid fa-cloud"
 categories: ["Software", "Interfaces"]
-#tags: ["Content management"]
+tags: ["Interactive", "Visualization"]
 ---

 ## Introduction